gitlabhq/gitlabhq/doc/integration/metrics/gitlab_configuration.md

 # GitLab Configuration

-GitLab Metrics is disabled by default.
+GitLab Performance Monitoring is disabled by default.
 To enable it and change any of its settings, navigate to the Admin area in **Settings > Metrics** (`/admin/application_settings`).